California food handler card and insurance requirements

 In addition, employees with a valid manager’s food safety certificate are not required to obtain a food handler certificate.
 California requires at least one Certified Food Protection Manager (CFPM) for each food facility.

 If you don’t have any employees, you must hold a CFPM certification.
-You have 60 days after your business begins operations or changes ownership to obtain a CFPM certificate.3
+You have 60 days after your business begins operations or changes ownership to obtain a CFPM certificate.

-How to get a California food handler card
+How to get a food handlers card in California

 To obtain a food handling certificate, California workers must complete a CFH training course.
 Workers in most counties must use a food handler program accredited by the American National Standards Institute (ANSI).
-There are options to obtain a California food handler certificate online or through in-person classes.
+Obtaining a California food handler certificate online or through in-person classes is possible.

 As an employer at a California food service business, you must maintain records that show valid certification for each food handler.